cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

     - Typically used wireless.
     - PICO Motion Trackers work about as well as they do.
     - Left controller seems to be failing now.
-      - Keeps dropping out on occasion.
+      - Keeps dropping out on occasion, and the capacitive sensors keep getting stuck on or off.
       - It's always the left controllers lol.
 My left WMR controller way back when was so power-hungry compared to the right.
 - Quest 3s (128GB)
     - Typically used wireless.
 I use this primarily for Beat Saber due to its higher refresh rate and more stable controller prediction.